metaplex-foundation/developer-hub/src/pages/bubblegum/index.md

 {% quick-link title="Getting Started" icon="InboxArrowDown" href="/bubblegum/getting-started" description="Find the language or library of your choice and get started with compressed NFTs." /%}

-{% quick-link title="API reference" icon="CodeBracketSquare" href="/bubblegum/references" description="Looking for something specific?
+{% quick-link title="API reference" icon="CodeBracketSquare" href="https://mpl-bubblegum-js-docs.vercel.app/" target="_blank" description="Looking for something specific?
 Have a peak at our API References and find your answer." /%}

 {% /quick-links %}